foxshack/video_splitter/README.md

 A command-line tool to split videos into individual frames.

-This is not optimized for large video and only intended to be used on short
+This is not optimized for large video and only intended to be used on short clips of a few seconds.

 ## Installation